 (How the ancient Greeks understood the "soul" (ψυχή) changed significantly over time.
 In the opening lines of Homer's Iliad, the wrath of Achilles is said to send the souls of heroes to Hades but to leave them, the heroes themselves, as food for birds and dogs on the battlefield.
 (Similarly, in Homer's Odyssey 11.74, the ψυχή of an unburied hero asks Odysseus to bury "him," where "him" refers to his corpse.)
 Achilles does not think that the souls he sends to Hades are the people he kills.
 Nor does he think that the soul is something one could improve or make worse, especially in terms of the "love of wisdom," as Socrates supposed.
 The soul was thought to be necessary for life.
 A human being dies when the soul departs from his body, but thinking and feeling in the living is not a matter of this soul.
 Feeling was thought to somehow depend on the blood around the heart.
 Homer's "souls" are shades or shadows.
 They are portrayed as witless and feeble images of the living.
 This is not to deny that the Greeks in Homer's time thought of human beings and their actions in terms of what we would now call "psychological" states and processes.
 They did, but they did not think of these states and processes in terms of the "soul" (ψυχή).
 Just how the word ψυχή came to be used this way is not clear.
-It seems that over time as it became possible to think of human beings as having a life after death rather than existing as a shade or shadow, it also became natural use ψυχή to refer to this aspect of human beings and to think that this aspect is somehow in the body in the living.)
+It seems that over time as it became possible to think of human beings after death as being more than witless shades, it became natural to use ψυχή to refer to this way of existing after death and to think that this ψυχή explains thinking and feeling in the bodies of the living.)

 "[H]istorically the decisive step was taken by Socrates in conceiving of human beings as being run by a mind or reason.
 And the evidence strongly suggests that Socrates did not take a notion of reason which had been there all along and assume, more or less plausibly, that reason as thus conceived, or as somewhat differently conceived, could fulfill the role he envisaged for it, but that he postulated an entity whose precise nature and function was then a matter of considerable philosophical debate....
 [W]hat Socrates actually did was take a substantial notion of the soul and then try to understand the soul thus substantially conceived of as a mind or reason. ...
 By 'a substantial notion of the soul' I [mean]... a notion according to which the soul accounts not only for a human being's being alive, but for its doing whatever it does....
 This was not a common conception, it seems, even in Socrates' time, but it was widespread and familiar enough under the influence of nontraditional religious beliefs, reflected, for instance, in Pythagoreanism.
 And it seems to have been such a substantial notion of the soul which Socrates took and interpreted as consisting in a mind or reason."
 (Michael Frede, "Introduction" in Rationality in Greek Thought, 19.)

-Given the way he seems to try to instill wisdom by forcing his interlocutors to contradict themselves, Socrates seems to commit himself to the view that reason in the human soul consists in more than the ability to make inferences.
-In addition to this ability, his view seems to be that reason includes the knowledge that constitutes wisdom.
-Everyone has this knowledge.
-At the same time, everyone is confused.
-Their problem is the presence of false belief, never the lack of knowledge, and eliminating inconsistency in belief is the remedy for this confusion.
-In this way, as Plato portrays him, Socrates seems to think that inconsistency in belief is a sickness in the "soul" (ψυχή) that stands in the way of the good life and "happiness" (εὐδαιμονία).
+Given that he thinks of wisdom as a state of the "soul" (ψυχή), and given the way he seems to try to instill wisdom by forcing his interlocutors to contradict themselves, Socrates seems to think that the soul consists in reason and that reason is more than the ability to make inferences.
+He seems to think that reason includes the knowledge that constitutes wisdom.
+He seems to think that everyone has this knowledge but that everyone is also confused because they have false beliefs.
+These false beliefs are the problem, and Socrates thinks that eliminating inconsistency in what one believes is the remedy.
+In this way, as Plato portrays him, Socrates thinks that inconsistency in belief is a kind sickness in the "soul" (ψυχή) that stands in the way of the good life.